dse/fe/README.md

 # fe, the iron searcher

-`fe` is a recursive file search tool that mostly leverages `grep`.
+`fe` is a recursive file search tool that leverages `grep`.

-Its semantics are quite simple and well-defined.
+I wrote this because I needed something with simple, well-defined semantics that I controlled.
+I also needed something I could use with numerous `grep` options.

 ## Directory and File Exclusions